-- 4. Announce "All Clear".
+- 1. Announce "Severe Weather Alert" "Tornado Watch/Warning" when called by Medical Center. - 2.
+Restrict phone use. - 3.
+Indicate number of available personnel, if requested. - 4.
+Announce "All Clear".
 (Call Medical Center if not called by them within 10-15minutes.) - 5.
 6th Floor: Pull window shades.
 Move out of the office to center hallway. - 6.
 Main Floor: Stay behind information counter or move into area between mailboxes and small room.